Report of the statutory auditor

-- Evaluating management’s method and assumptions to determine a market value.
+- Evaluating the model used by the Company to determine a market value.

-- Understanding judgements applied by management for each investment to ensure they are in accordance with our own expectation based on our knowledge of the business and industry.
+- Understanding judgments applied by the Company for each investment to ensure they are in accordance with our own expectation based on our knowledge of the business and industry.

-On the basis of the work performed, we consider the methods and assumptions used by management to be reasonable.
+Based on the work performed, we consider the methods and assumptions used by the Company to be appropriate.

 Report on other legal requirements

 We confirm that we meet the legal requirements on licensing according to the Auditor Oversight Act (AOA) and independence (article 728 CO and article 11 AOA) and that there are no circumstances incompatible with our independence.

 In accordance with article 728a paragraph 1 item 3 CO and Swiss Auditing Standard 890, we confirm that an internal control system exists which has been designed for the preparation of financial statements according to the instructions of the Board of Directors.

 We further confirm that the proposal for allocation of disposable profit complies with Swiss law and the Company’s Articles of Association.
 We recommend that the financial statements submitted to you be approved.